ErgysOnuzi/test/replit.md

 - ✅ Google Reviews integration configured (requires valid API keys)

 **Recent Deployment Fixes (September 30):**
-- Fixed ESM/CommonJS compatibility issues for production deployment
+- ✅ Resolved production dependency issues by using tsx to run TypeScript directly
-- Changed build to use ESM format with `--packages=external` flag
+- ✅ Build command simplified to only build frontend with Vite
-- Updated server.mjs to handle import.meta.url correctly in production
+- ✅ Production start uses `tsx server/index.ts` ensuring all node_modules are available
-- Fixed distPath calculation for both development and production environments
+- ✅ Fixed distPath calculation to work correctly in all environments
-- Added error handling for missing dist directory during deployment
+- ✅ Deployment configured for autoscale with proper build and run commands
-- Verified production build starts successfully on Node 20
+- ✅ Verified production server starts successfully and serves built frontend

 ## Overview